 - What types of consumer information does Epsilon have?

 Epsilon’s databases have consumer information related to household purchases, demographics and interests, and self-reported information about consumers and their households.
 Epsilon obtains information from a number of sources.
 To learn more about the types of consumer information, please refer to Epsilon’s consumer guide to direct marketing.

 - What kinds of information are not part of these databases?

 Social Security numbers, driver’s license numbers, bank account numbers or other financial accounts, credit card numbers or password information.
 Epsilon also does not have health-related information, unless you voluntarily provided health-related information through our customer surveys.

 - How do I opt out of information sharing?

 If you decide that you are not interested in the benefits of direct marketing, you can opt out of Epsilon sharing your information with other companies.
 There are a number of ways to opt out.
 Unfortunately, there is no universal way to do so.
 For more information on opting out, visit Epsilon’s consumer preference center.

 - By opting out of information sharing, will I stop receiving all unwanted marketing offers?

 No. By opting out of our databases, you should see a reduction in unwanted marketing offers you receive, but you won’t stop receiving all unwanted marketing offers.
 It may take several weeks or months for your opt-out to go into effect, depending on the planning cycle for the marketing offer.
-Advertisers begin their process several months in advance of actually sending a mail piece, so names and addresses may have already been provided that have later opted out.
+Advertisers begin their process several months in advance of actually sending a mail piece, so names and addresses that have later opted out may already have been provided.

 - Who can I contact for more information?